 Before you curse my name and then rush out and buy the materials to recreate every zany sensory activity you ever pinned on Pinterest, let’s review what sensory play actually looks like.
 Now, I am the first to admit that I have been known to get a little elaborate when planning sensory experiences for my tots (see my Giant Sensory Lagoon).
-But keep in mind that a) I only do these types of activities once or twice a month, b) I have tons of materials at my disposal left over from years of working therapeutically with kids, and c) I have a bit of a screw loose.
-I get immense pleasure from planning creative activities for our tot school group.
+But keep in mind that a) We only do these types of activities once in a blue moon b) I have tons of materials at my disposal left over from years of working therapeutically with kids, and c) I have a bit of a screw loose.
+I get immense pleasure from planning creative activities for playdates.
 However, while the sensory lagoon was WICKED fun for both the kids and the adults who participated, I am fully cognizant of the fact that my children probably won’t even remember it and it did not turn them into baby geniuses over night.
 If you do not have the time, resources, or inclination to turn your patio into an ocean for your children (see, it sounds kinda crazy when you say it that way), THAT’S PERFECTLY FINE!!
 The truth is, while I may spend one night a month glueing ribbon to ping pong balls to make floating jellyfish, the rest of the time I am a typical frazzled twin mama who doesn’t have time to shower, much less create faux sea creatures.
-Our typical sensory play experiences are much less glamourous (and often spur-of-the-moment), but just as effective!
+Our typical sensory play experiences are much less glamorous (and often spur-of-the-moment), but just as effective!
 Here are some much less time-intensive activities that you can do to enrich your child’s “sensory diet” without losing your sanity as well.

 - Play with sand, mud, water, shaving cream, cornmeal, water beads, dried or cooked pasta, dried beans or lentils, etc. Provide a variety of containers, kitchen tools, and small toys for your child to explore with.